ECCV 2026

 MASON

-Post-training with multimodal alignment and structural perception.
+MASON mitigates semantic drift and structural ambiguity through multimodal alignment and structural perception.

 Multimodal Alignment